coil-kt/coil/docs/image_loaders.md

 val imageLoader = ImageLoader(context)
 ```

-Similar to [Requests](requests.md), `Image Loader`s can be configured with an optional trailing lambda param:
+Similar to [Requests](requests.md), `ImageLoader`s can be configured with an optional trailing lambda param:

 ```kotlin
 val imageLoader = ImageLoader(context) {